|Updated September 2017.

 - TWRP: TWRP recovery is perhaps the single most important tool when it comes to modifying an Android device.
 While some phones are officially supported, others may only have ported versions of TWRP available to them, which generally work well, but may have some bugs.

 - ElementalX and Xposed: Two of the most popular mods out there are the ElementalX custom kernel, and the Xposed Framework.
 ElementalX gives you great features like double-tap to wake, while Xposed allows you to install modules that change core functionality and modify the behavior of apps.
-It should be noted that Xposed is not currently available for devices that run Android Nougat, but an updated version is in the works.
+It should be noted that Xposed is not currently available for devices that run Android Nougat, which is the OS version that all of these phones shipped with.
+Luckily, an updated version of Xposed for Nougat is coming very soon, and an unofficial version is available right now.

 - Development Community: When great developers own a particular device, that phone will usually get some of the best mods.
 In general, if a device has an active XDA forum dedicated to it, the variety of available mods will also increase.